PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 ![](../.gitbook/assets/image%20%288%29.png)

 Without the fans, the QuadFusion has six main wires coming from it.
 The four wires with yellow dots at the ends are the motor wires.
-The wire with a green dot is the heater wire, and lastly the wire with the red dot is the PT1000 \(or thermistor\).
+The wire with a green dot is the heater wire, and lastly the wire with the red dot is the thermistor.

 The wires plug in to their corresponding color that is boxed in the following picture: